-The Victorian Railways system has been undergoing its first major period of rationalisation for many years.
-The Victorian Government decided during 1976 to close 23 uneconomic country lines.
-The services on these lines are being replaced by various forms of road transport, and the changes are part of a co-ordinated transport policy for Victoria.
+The Victorian railways system is undergoing its first major period of rationalisation for many years.
+The Victorian Government decided during 1976 to close 23 uneconomic

-Establishment of regional freight centres has been an important part of this policy.
+Establishment of regional freight centres has been an important part of the rationalisation process.
 Freight to and from country centres is railed in bulk to the nearest regional freight centre, and local deliveries are made by road carriers.
-This combines rail and road in their most efficient forms, and has given most of the State a more frequent and convenient freight service.
-In all, 35 of these centres were planned throughout Victoria and these were expected to be operational early in 1979.
+This combines rail and road in their most efficient forms, and has also given most of the State a more frequent and usually a more convenient freight service.
+There are 35 of these centres operating throughout Victoria.

 During 1978, a further nine passenger services on branch lines were withdrawn and replaced by modern buses.
 As with the road carriers, these services are operated under contract to the Victorian Railways by local operators and offer faster, more comfortable travel.
-As a consequence there has been a substantial increase in the number of passengers.
+As a consequence, there has been a substantial increase in the number of passengers carried.

-Urban transport improvements have continued, as far as funds allow, to help the Melbourne suburban rail system meet future demand.
+Urban transport improvements are continuing, as far as funds allow, to help the Melbourne suburban rail system meet the future demands that are expected to be placed on it.